Last Updated on October 5, 2023 by Editorial Team

 iRewardChart appreciates kids by playing happy sounds when they earn a star and a piece of sad music when a star is lost.
 You can use the app on Android and iOS devices and even sync it across devices.
 Though the app is free to use, it can be upgraded through in-app purchases.

 Thumsters can also help in keeping a check on a child’s behavior.
 The app has a simple design that allows you to set goals and rewards for appropriate behavior.
-Kids would love to receive a thumbs up each time they display apt behaviors which are in tune with your family values.
+Kids would love to receive a thumbs up each time they display apt behaviors that are in tune with your family values.
 The app encourages children to display respectful behaviors by giving a means for positive reinforcement to parents and teachers.

 Parents can add pictures of their kids for an enhanced personalized experience.
 The app is available for Android and iOS devices and is free to use.
 However, you can upgrade to a premium level which includes custom reasons, family sharing, and detailed reports.